 Below you will get an idea of what it is like to spend a day on one of our week-long courses

 Gaelturas’s course structures are based mostly on conversational Irish.
 Class sizes are limited to a maximum of 12 to allow students as much contact time as possible with our language mentors.
 Our mentors are trained educationalists who are steeped in the local language and traditions.
 The Irish language element of the course is delivered over three levels, basic, medium and higher.
-The majority of the begineer and medium level classes are conversational while higher level classes would be a mixture of advanced level conversation and written grammar and literature units.
+The majority of the beginner and medium level classes are conversational while higher level classes would be a mixture of advanced level conversation and written grammar and literature units.

 In the early afternoon learners will have the opportunity to continue with language classes or to take part in a range of additional classes including, set dancing, sean-nós singing, story-telling or music classes.
 These classes will be conducted bilingually with an emphasis on learning the given subject while continuing to learn Irish in a practical environment.